drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Peptide-Based Structures

-The carboxyl group of the molecule shown below may be involved as a hydrogen bond donor or in a salt bridge interaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-peptide-based-structures-bff48078'><i class='fa fa-play' aria-hidden='true'></i></button>The carboxyl group of the molecule shown below may be involved as a hydrogen bond donor or in a salt bridge interaction.
 Other changes including the volume, the geometrical and also the physico-chemical properties of the molecules such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/COOH-example3.png){: loading=lazy }